TravisWheelerLab/polyA/README.md

 ## Development

-This project uses [Poetry](https://python-poetry.org), which can be installed through Homebrew for Mac users.
+This project uses [Pipenv](https://pipenv.pypa.io/en/latest/), which can be installed through Homebrew for Mac users.
 It must be installed before the Makefile targets or the other commands listed in this document will work.

-In order to run a command which relies on the project virtual environment, such as `python foo.py`, it is necessary to either run `poetry shell` first, which will put you into a shell that has the correct Python in its `PATH`, or prefix the command with `poetry run` (e.g. `poetry run python foo.py`).
+In order to run a command which relies on the project virtual environment, such as `python foo.py`, it is necessary to either run `pipenv shell` first, which will put you into a shell that has the correct Python in its `PATH`, or prefix the command with `pipenv run` (e.g. `pipenv run python foo.py`).

 ### Makefile